ubonpartners/yolo-dpar/README.md

   </tr>
 </table>

-<b>Yolo-DPAR</b> is a set of proof of concept models derived from Ultralytics yolo11 to investigate the performance of combining object detection, pose/keypoint detection, binary attribute detection and ReID embeddings together into a single model, done in one pass.
+<b>Yolo-DPAR</b> is a set of proof of concept models derived from Ultralytics yolo11 to investigate the performance of combining object detection, pose/keypoint detection, binary attribute detection and ReID embedding generation together into a single model, done in one pass.
 Remarkably, adding all the extra capabilities does not seem to make the model too much worse at the basic object detection versus the original object detection only model, with only a tiny increase in parameter/flop count.
 Yolo-DPA and Yolo-DP refer to reduced models with the ReID and the ReID+Attributes capabilites ommited respectively.

 It was also intended to test the [dataset processing pipeline](https://github.com/ubonpartners/dataset_processor) which attempts things like automatic labelling, combining multiple datasets together, and using vision-LLMs